vskanukolanu/ai_investigation/README.md

 # Investigation Agent 🔍

-An AI-powered system for analyzing metric anomalies in social media data with an interactive web interface.
+An AI-powered system for analyzing anomalies in metric data with an interactive web interface.

 ## Features 🌟